ethz-pes/impedance_analyzer_4294A_matlab/README.md

 This **MATLAB** tool offers different functions for working with the **HP/Agilent/Keysight 4294A impedance analyzer**.

-The following function are implemented:
+The following functions are implemented:
 * **Read measurement file**
 * **Get the device tolerances**
 * **Add the tolerances to a measurement**

+This tool is developed by the **Power Electronic Systems Laboratory at ETH Zurich** and is available under the **BSD License**.
+The code is also available on the ETH Data Archive.

 ## Example